mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

 ## 9/6 Singles Going Steady - Buzzcocks
-* 1st Listen: Ok/ pretty good
+* 1st Listen: Ok

+When the singles hit, they hit hard.
+With that said there is no doubt that this album has its share of filler.

 ## 9/5 There's Nothing Wrong With Love - Built To Spill
 * 1st Listen: Ok/ pretty good